How to Prepare for the New Season

 Anything is possible if you set your mind and heart to it.
 It takes lots of time to get the dream rank that you’re after, so do not feel discouraged if you do not get challenger first time around.
 During the Preseason you want to be maximizing your chances of getting your desired rank for season 8.
 So, take a step back and learn the game before jumping back into ranked- it will be worth it, trust me.

 Why not join your friends and learn the game together?
-Practice makes perfect, spend your time now practicing and trying to improve for the new season.
+Practice makes perfect, spend your time now practising and trying to improve for the new season.
 I wish you the best of luck, Summoner.

 Thanks for reading everyone!
 If you want to talk to Picklepants or get more tips about preparing for Season 8, visit us in our Discord community.